usnews/brightspot-cms/docs/documentation/prod-installation.md

 If you do not already have Maven, [download](http://maven.apache.org/download.html) and install.
 On the command line type `mvn -v` to see your Maven Version number.

-You will need to create a Maven project in which we will embed the CMS application.
+You will need to create a Maven project in which you embed the CMS application.

 Run the following Archetype to create the project structure.